p-wegner/coding-aider/README.md

     - **Settings Action**: Quickly access Aider Settings.
     - **Apply Design Pattern Action**: Apply predefined design patterns to selected files or directories.
     - **Persistent Files Action**: Manage the list of persistent files for Aider operations.
+    - **OpenAiderActionGroup**: Access a popup menu with all available Aider actions.

 For a detailed description of all available actions, please refer to the [Actions Documentation](docs/actions.md).